rbhatia1997/CityOfHopeIoTResearch/RESTful.md

 Finally, I have heard good words about the [ArduinoJSON]("https://github.com/bblanchon/ArduinoJson") library.
 I'm not sure about its functionality with the MKR1000, but it works for the ESP8266 and ESP32 IoT boards.

+## Designing a REST API with Node.js and MongoDB Atlas

+So first, what is Node.js.
+It's a technology for developing web applications; it's open-source and executes JavaScript code outside of a browser.
+Node.js has a package ecosystem called npm - the largest open source ecosystem of libraries in the world.
+Npm is a command line client that handles packages, which are building blocks of code.

+Applications that use REST APIs perform four functions that are known as CRUD.
+I'm being completely serious, that is the literal name for it.
+CRUD stands for the following:

+* C: Creating Data
+* R: Reading Data
+* U: Updating Data
+* D: Deleting or removing Data

+I mentioned POSTman way back in this post.
+You should have this downloaded; it's a tool for testing API.
+Additionally, you should have [node.js]("https://nodejs.org/en/") installed on your computer.
+Finally, make sure to download [MongoDB]("https://www.mongodb.com/"), which is a noSQL database.

+### Aside on Databases

+Databases can be relational or non-relational (SQL vs. NoSQL).
+SQL uses query langauge (SQL) for defining and manipulating data.
+SQL is very powerful but it can be restrictive because you have to have preferred schema to determine the data structure even before working with it.
+There's a lot of up-front preparation.
+NoSQL has a dynamic schema for unstructured data and data can be stored in many ways.
+NoSQL is preferred for large or ever-changing data sets whereas SQL is vertically scalable (increase the load through CPU, RAM, or SSD changes).
+SQL structures are table-based and NoSQL databases are document-based.
+Although MySQL is free and has good documentation (and versatility), I believe that NoSQL is a good choice for a start-up or for clinic because of the potential for rapid data growth and for databases with no clear schema definition.

+### Aside on REST vs. GraphQL

+There is another way to handle requests/responses and it's called [Graphql]("https://www.howtographql.com/").
+Although REST is industry standard, Graphql will eventually take over the world and is much faster.
+For the sake of documentation, I refrain from getting into GraphQl.
+A [whitepaper]("https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm") from Roy Fielding explains why I used REST for the tutorial and for the project.